markusmeingast/yara_assessment/README.md

 The signal-to-noise-ratio for the steam production sensor is low, indicating that building a model on raw sensor data may not be able to infer significant information from the signal.

-According to the observation, downtimes will be filtered out based on the compressor speeds below 4900 rpm, ammonia consumption that is negative and steam production below 200t/h.
+According to the observation, downtimes will be filtered out based on the compressor speeds below 4900 rpm, steam production that is negative and ammonia production below 200t/h.

 Checking for missing values shows that `hum_amb` and `T_amb` both have 6 missing values in the same points in time, `p_amb` has 279 missing values.
 The missing value samples are << than 1% of the total samples, and are be dropped without significant data loss.